Skillet Beef Pot Pie

 Instructions

-- Top with biscuits and sprinkle with thyme if desired.
-Bake for 20 minutes or until golden.
+- Top the ground beef mixture with quartered biscuits and sprinkle with thyme if desired.

 Dennis says